sindresorhus/capture-website/readme.md

 Type: `boolean`<br>
 Default: `false`

-Show the browser window so you can see what it's doing.
+Show the browser window so you can see what it's doing, redirect page console output to the terminal, and slow down each Puppeteer operation.

-Note: This overrides `launchOptions.headless = false`.
+Note: This overrides `launchOptions` with `{headless: false, slowMo: 100}`.

 ##### launchOptions